 4. Watching Hula Dance in Hawaii

-We spent a few days on Kauai, Hawaii.
-On our first day before we left our hotel, I told Roshan that I really wanted to see hula dance performed by locals.
+We spent a long weekend on Kauai.
+On our first day before we left our hotel, I told Roshan that I really wanted to see hula performed by locals.
 Little did I know that just a few hours later my dream would come true.

 She was giving a performance to a group of elderly tourists sitting in the same area.
 We were just lucky to be in the right place at the right time.
 Obviously, I had to take a few pictures and tell our stories from that village to anybody who wanted to hear them.